 How to grow gladioli

 Grow gladioli in moist but well-drained soil in full sun.
-Dig up corms to overwinter indoors if you live in the north of the UK, or mulch above them to overwinter them in the soil.
+Dig up gladioli bulbs (known as corms) to overwinter indoors if you live in the north of the UK, or – if you’re in the south – mulch above them to overwinter them in the soil.
 Divide congested clumps every few years.

 More on growing gladioli: